-The City of San Diego took things one step further and recently included a series of charts to better illustrate feedback.
+The City of San Diego took things one step further and recently included a series of charts to better illustrate public feedback.
 This high-level summary helps participants get a better understanding of where their opinion falls in the big picture.

 Lastly, Outcome Statements can be a great way to remind people how they can stay involved.
-So, if that online feedback will be part of an upcoming presentation to government leaders, then post the date of that meeting.
-If there’s another related online topic, then link to it and encourage participants to participate - again.
+So, if that online public feedback will be part of an upcoming presentation to government leaders, then post the date of that meeting.
+If there’s another related online topic, then link to it and encourage participants to participate – again.
 Or, if there’s a government staff member that the public can contact with follow-up questions, then post the contact information.

 However you choose to approach the Outcome Statement, we always encourage you to use it to close the loop.
-It’s important to sustaining online engagement.
+It’s important to sustaining online civic engagement.
 And remember, if you ever need help crafting your Outcome Statement, your Customer Success Manager is always happy to help.